vinsurf/ubuntooth/README.md

 # How to make Ubuntooth with your own

-## Install neon-userltsedition-current.iso
+## Install neon-userltsedition-current.iso (or any Ubuntu 16.04 lts distro)

-You can get iso of ubuntu 16.04 from https://files.kde.org/neon/images/neon-userltsedition/current/neon-userltsedition-current.iso
+You can get iso of kde-neon-lts from https://files.kde.org/neon/images/neon-userltsedition/current/neon-userltsedition-current.iso

 Complete the installation and reboot.

-## Install git, clone these repository's and run giorgino-00.sh
+## Install git, clone these repository's and run giorgino-01.sh

 After installation, open a terminal and clone this repository.